Cascadia movement: Cascadia bioregion

+The Cascadia Department of Bioregion seek to build a bioregionalist network as an alternative to the nation-state structure.

-Cascadian Bioregional Flag
+Cascadian bioregional flag

-The Cascadian Bioregional Flag, also known as the Doug Flag, or simply the Cascadia Flag, is a commonly accepted symbol for the Cascadia movement.
+The Cascadian bioregional flag, also known as the Doug flag, or simply the Cascadia flag, is a commonly accepted symbol for the Cascadia movement.
 It was designed in 1994 by Portland native Alexander Baretich.
 It is intended to be a direct representation of the bioregion, with green for the forests, blue for the waters, and white for the snow-capped mountains, with a Douglas Fir tree to symbolize the resilience of the region.
 Writing about the flag's symbolism Baretich said: